OfficialEm1ns/gh-pr-review/README.md

   --body "nit: use helper" \
   owner/repo#42

-# Submit the review with a specific event
+# Submit the review with a specific event (REST review ID required)
 gh pr-review review --submit \
-  --review-id R_kwM123456789 \
+  --review-id 3531807471 \
   --event REQUEST_CHANGES \
   --body "Please update tests" \
   owner/repo#42

+The `--review-id` flag accepts different identifier types depending on the
+action: use the numeric REST review ID when submitting, and GraphQL review node IDs for operations like `--add-comment`.
 ```

 ### Manage review threads